splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp-connect.rst

 You can also integrate GCP with Splunk Observability Cloud using the GCP API.
 See :new-page:`Integrate Google Cloud Platform Monitoring with Splunk Observability Cloud <https://dev.splunk.com/observability/docs/integrations/gcp_integration_overview#Specifying-custom-metric-type-domains>` in our developer portal for details.

+.. _gcp-terraform:

 Connect to GCP using Terraform
 --------------------------------------------------------------------------------------

 To connect using Terraform, see :ref:`terraform-config`.

 Next steps
 ============================================

 To validate your setup, examine the details of your GCP integration as displayed in the list at the end of the setup page.

-* For details about the metrics provided by an GCP integration, see :ref:`gcp-metrics`.
+* For details about the metrics provided by an GCP integration, see :ref:`gcp-metrics`
-* To send logs from GCP to Splunk Observability Cloud, follow the instructions in :ref:`gcp-logs`.
+* To send logs from GCP to Splunk Observability Cloud, follow the instructions in :ref:`gcp-logs`
-* Learn about Splunk Observability Cloud's :ref:`GCP Infrastructure Monitoring options <infrastructure-gcp>`.
+* Learn about Splunk Observability Cloud's :ref:`GCP Infrastructure Monitoring options <infrastructure-gcp>`
-* To learn more about Splunk Observability Cloud's data model, refer to :ref:`data-model`.
+* To learn more about Splunk Observability Cloud's data model, refer to :ref:`data-model`